AlThorStormblessed/YOLO_CCTV/prod/README_local.md

 1. **Service not starting**:
    - Check the service log file in the `logs` directory
    - Ensure all dependencies are installed
-   - Verify that Redis and PostgreSQL are running
+   - Verify that Docker is running and the Redis and PostgreSQL containers are active (`docker ps`)

 2. **Cannot access web interface remotely**:
    - Check that the web interface is running (`ps aux | grep web_interface`)